Who we are

 The Cecil G. Sheps Center for Health Services Research (or Sheps Center) is a unit of the University of North Carolina at Chapel Hill.

 The Center’s director reports to the Vice Chancellor for Research.
-Oversight responsibility of the Center is vested in an Advisory Board whose members include senior faculty and administrators from the five health science schools, departments from the Division of Academic Affairs, as well as representatives of the health services community at large.
-The director receives assistance in planning and leading the Center’s activities from five deputy directors, and from program directors responsible for specific substantive areas of research.
+Oversight responsibility of the Center is vested in an Advisory Board whose members include senior faculty and administrators from the 5 health science schools, departments from the Division of Academic Affairs, as well as representatives of the health services community at large.
+The director receives assistance in planning and leading the Center’s activities from four deputy directors and from program directors responsible for specific substantive areas of research.

 The UNC-CH Health Services Research Center was started in 1968 with funding from the National Center for Health Services Research (now the Agency for Healthcare Research and Quality, AHRQ).
 The original grant application can be found HERE.
 It was one of the first five health services research centers in the country.
 The first director was Cecil G. Sheps, MD, MPH—an internationally known health services researcher.

 Gordon H. DeFriese, PhD was the director for 27 years (from 1973 to 2000) and greatly expanded the Sheps Center.
 Under his direction, the Center achieved national and international visibility.
 Timothy S. Carey, MD, MPH was director from October 16, 2000, through July 31, 2016.
 Mark Holmes, Ph.D. was appointed director on August 1, 2016.
 The Center was named for Cecil G. Sheps in 1991.

 You must be logged in to post a comment.